laharianegama/portfolio/README.md

 - Employed Natural Language Processing techniques, including tf-idf, along with machine learning algorithms to effectively process the dataset for sentiment analysis.

+## PUBLICATIONS
+### AI ChatBot:
+- AI Based Chatbot for Hospital Management IEEE publication in the 2022 3rd International Conference on Computing, Analytics and Networks (ICAN). eCF Paper Id:ICAN2022-85.
+LINK
+- Developed and seamlessly integrated an AI chatbot into a Flask-based hospital website, improving user navigation and access to a range of healthcare features.
+- Utilized deep learning frameworks to design and train neural networks, implementing regularization techniques such as dropout to enhance model robustness.
+Optimized the model using Stochastic Gradient Descent (SGD) with Nesterov acceleration, fine-tuning hyperparameters for efficient convergence during training.